intergenerational cross training workshop:

 1:15 PM

-interactive workshop: sharing recommended practices in a hypothetical site application: Part 1
+interactive session 1: sharing recommended practices in a cercla site application

-This Workshop session of the program will kick off with the presentation of a natural resource damage case example – real or hypothetical – that will allow participants to work through the NRDA and restoration process.
-Part 1 of the Workshop will have discussants work collaboratively through the (a) Pre-Release/Spill and (b) Pre-Assessment phases of the NRDA.
+This interactive session of the program will kick off with the presentation of a natural resource damage case example – real or hypothetical – that involves the release of hazardous substances under CERCLA.
+Discussants work collaboratively through the four phases of an natural resource damage assessment (NRDA): (1) Pre-Assessment; (2) Assessment Planning; (3) Assessment Implementation; and (4) Post Assessment.
 A series of questions for each phase will be used to facilitate discussion.
 Participants will identify key decision points; share their suggested approaches and experience as to what has worked and was hasn’t; and find opportunities for improvement.

 3:00 PM

-interactive workshop: sharing recommended practices in a hypotehtical site application: Part 2
+interactive session 2: sharing recommended practices in an oil spill hypotehtical site application

-Part 2 of the Workshop will continue the interactive exchange on the case example.
-The phases of the case’s NRDA to be worked through collaborative in this segment include: (a) Injury Determination and Quantification; (b) Restoration Planning; and (c) Restoration Implementation and Monitoring.
+This interactive session of the program will kick off with the presentation of a natural resource damage case example – real or hypothetical – that involves the release of oil under the Oil Pollution Act (OPA).
+Discussants work collaboratively through the three phases of a natural resource damage assessment (NRDA): (1) Pre-Assessment; (2) Restoration Planning; and (3) Restoration Implementatiot.
 A series of questions for each phase will be used to facilitate discussion.
 Participants will identify key decision points; share their suggested approaches and experience as to what has worked and was hasn’t; and find opportunities for improvement.

 4:15 PM